James Millerd: Life

-In 1671 Millerd created a map of Bristol - 9 inches x 10 inches (23 cm x 25cm).
+In 1671 Millerd created a map of Bristol—9 inches x 10 inches (23 cm x 25 cm).
 This was the most detailed and accurate map of the city produced to date.
 It sold so well that Millerd was persuaded to create a much larger map, printed over 4 sheets.
 The large map was presented to the Corporation in 1673, which voted him a reward of £10 in silver plate, which took the form of a tankard.
-The Society of Merchant Venturers made a similar gift, to the value of £5, on receipt of their copy.
-Following this, Millerd produced a 'prospect' (city view) of the city, as seen from the south east.
+On 10 November, the Society of Merchant Venturers made a similar gift, to the value of £5, on receipt of their copy.
+Following this, Millerd produced a 'prospect' (city view) of the city, as seen from the south east—12 inches x 28 inches (30 cm x 71 cm).
 This time there was no official recognition or reward, which presumably explains Millerd's decision to engrave closed curtains over the dedication at the bottom.
-This was his last known cartographic / illustrative work.
+For a draper to draw drapes over his dedication seems to have been a double visual pun.
+This was his last known cartographic or illustrative work.
+However, he did later undertake a further minor revision to his plate, incorporating the arms of the Earls of Bristol below the title.
+This presumably predated the 1677 death of George Digby, 2nd Earl of Bristol, since the arms of the third earl, John Digby, are not depicted.